grafana/tempo/docs/sources/tempo/setup/set-up-test-app.md

    ```bash
    telemetrygen traces --otlp-insecure --rate 20 --duration 5s --otlp-endpoint grafana-alloy.grafana-alloy.svc.cluster.local:4317
    ```
-  This configuration sends traces to Grafana Alloy for 5 seconds, at a rate of 20 traces per second.
+  This configuration sends traces to Alloy for 5 seconds, at a rate of 20 traces per second.

-  Optionally, you can also send the trace directly to the Tempo database without using Grafana Alloy as a collector by using the following:
+  Optionally, you can also send the trace directly to the Tempo database without using Alloy as a collector by using the following:
   ```bash
   telemetrygen traces --otlp-insecure --rate 20 --duration 5s --otlp-endpoint tempo-cluster-distributor.tempo.svc.cluster.local:4317
   ```